-It is estimated that at the 31st March 2017 that Warwickshire will hold £14.9m of borrowing and £21.7m of investments.
+It is estimated that as at 31st March 2018 Warwickshire will hold £14.0m of borrowing and £11m of investments.
 This is set out in further detail at Appendix A. Forecast changes in these sums are shown in the balance sheet analysis in table 5.1.